Looking for the best day trips from Merida, Mexico? Look no further.

 Best Day Trips from Merida: Parting Words

 Do you have any additional questions about the best day trips from Merida Mexico mentioned here?
-Alternatively, have you traveled around the Yucatan peninsula and have something you would like to add?
+Alternatively, have you taken a road trip around the Yucatan peninsula and have something you would like to add?

-If you are traveling to Mexico for the first time, you may also enjoy reading this list of Mexico travel tips to know before you go.
+If you are traveling to Mexico for the first time, you may also enjoy reading this list of Mexico travel tips to know before you go or this suggested Yucatan road trip itinerary.
 Have a wonderful time exploring Mexico.

 Safe travels!
 Buen viaje!
 Xo